 Being completely new to the region, my friend and I hired a travel guide – Ahmad.
 He was supposed to take us to Sendang Gile and Tiu Kelep waterfalls.
 We found him through Instagram and are super glad that we did.
 Now, this isn’t necessary but it did make our journey much easier.

 It needs to be mentioned here that we traveled to Lombok after taking a backpacking trip to Gili Trawangan.
-So, our travel guide – Mr. Ahmad picked us from the Lombok Harbour (the sea point of entry in Lombok from Gili Trawangan) in a car and accompanied us right up till the waterfalls.
+So, our travel guide – Mr. Ahmad picked us from Lombok Harbour (the sea point of entry in Lombok from Gili Trawangan) in a car and accompanied us right up till the waterfalls.

 The car ride was absolutely beautiful.
 On our way to the waterfalls, we stopped for breakfast at Rinjani Lodge.
-The Lodge is extremely scenic and we enjoyed delectable breakfast there.
+The Lodge is extremely scenic and we enjoyed a delectable breakfast there.
 If you want, an overnight stay can be planned at this lovely place.